polkadot-developers/docs-sandbox/source/docs/tutorials/03-private-network.md

 ## Share the chain specification with others

-If you are creating a private blockchain network to share with other participants, ensure that only one person creates the chain specifiction and shares the resulting raw version of that specification—for example, the `customSpecRaw.json` file—with all of the other validators in the network.
+If you are creating a private blockchain network to share with other participants, ensure that only one person creates the chain specification and shares the resulting raw version of that specification—for example, the `customSpecRaw.json` file—with all of the other validators in the network.

 Because the Rust compiler produces optimized WebAssembly binaries that aren't deterministically reproducible, each person who generates the Wasm runtime produces a slightly different Wasm blob.
 To ensure determinism, all participants in the blockchain network must use exactly the same raw chain specification file.